 Well, anonymity is a big part of the equation, let’s be honest, how many guys do you know that are willing to share with their families how much they spend on sports wagering a year?
 The other huge factor of why local bookies will endure is taxes.

-Taxes, however, are a double edge sword, on the one hand, gamblers are reluctant to make their gambling habits public knowledge, but, then again, you can deduct your gambling losses so sports bettors who usually lose will be more inclined to bet with a regulated operator.
+Taxes, however, are a double-edged sword, on the one hand, gamblers are reluctant to make their gambling habits public knowledge, but, then again, you can deduct your gambling losses so sports bettors who usually lose will be more inclined to bet with a regulated operator.

 This means local bookies will be more exposed, as more sharp players will be looking to place their wagers in the underground market.
 It is in these situations where having a pay per head like www.AcePerHead.com who has the best risk managers on their payroll comes in handy.

 At this point in the game, the question of, is it illegal to be a bookie in the US or not?
-Is irrelevant, once the states start collecting taxes from the regulated operators they will all but forget about the corner bookie.
+It is irrelevant, once the states start collecting taxes from the regulated operators they will all but forget about the corner bookie.